Number of Jobs

 |Best Social Services Jobs||#19|

 We’re a car-driven society.
 Most of us commute to our jobs on four wheels; we pile in for family road trips, and when we need to run errands, our sedans and SUVs are almost always the transportation of choice.
 That’s why people place so much importance on finding a high-quality mechanic.
-From fairly routine tasks such as changing a car’s oil or swapping out its air filter to testing parts and systems to ensure that they operate properly, to replacing or repairing worn brake pads and wheel bearings, automotive service technicians play a crucial role in ensuring that drivers safely arrive at their intended destination.
-Diane Larson, owner of auto service and repair shop Larson’s Service Inc. in Peabody, Mass., says a mechanic’s work routine runs the gamut and every day on the job is unique.
+From fairly routine tasks such as changing a car’s oil or swapping out its air filter to testing parts and systems to ensure they operate properly, automotive service technicians play a crucial role in ensuring drivers remain on the road and on the go.
+Diane Larson, owner of auto service and repair shop Larson’s Service Inc., in Peabody, Mass., says a mechanic’s work routine runs the gamut, and every day on the job is unique.
 “Each day typically brings them some type of surprise or challenge, whether it be finding a water pump ... that was leaking or [addressing] rust problems.”
-Automotive service technicians and mechanics might work at gasoline stations or at automotive parts, accessories, and tire stores.
+Automotive service technicians and mechanics might work at gasoline stations or at automotive parts, accessories and tire stores.
 But an overwhelming majority of them work in the automotive repair and maintenance industry and for automobile dealers.
 Unlike diesel service technicians and mechanics, automotive services technicians and mechanics repair and inspect all types of vehicles — not just those that contain diesel engines.

 Automotive services technicians and mechanics held 701,100 jobs in 2012.
-Between 2012 and 2022, the Bureau of Labor Statistics projects employment in the industry will expand 8.6 percent, which is about as fast as average for all occupations.
-The number of vehicles (particularly late-model cars and light trucks with longer lifespans) continues to rise; in tandem with the need for entry-level techs capable of providing basic maintenance and repair services is primarily driving this employment growth.
+Between 2012 and 2022, the Bureau of Labor Statistics projects employment in the industry will expand 8.6 percent, which is about as fast as the average for all occupations.
+The continued rise in the number of vehicles (particularly late-model cars and light trucks with longer lifespans) in tandem with the need for entry-level techs capable of providing basic maintenance and repair services is primarily driving this employment growth.
 However, according to the BLS, employers are experiencing some difficulty finding workers who possess the right blend of education and skills to do the job effectively.

-The average mechanic and automotive technician earned $36,180 in 2011.
-The highest earners made about $59,600, while the lowest-paid took home $20,620 during the same period.
-Top earners in the profession worked the aerospace product and parts manufacturing, computer systems design, and related services industries.
-The highest-paying metro areas include Anchorage, Alaska, San Francisco, and San Jose, Calif.
+The median annual salary for mechanic and automotive technicians was $36,610 in 2012.
+The highest earners in the field made about $60,070, while the lowest-paid took home $20,810.
+Top earners in the profession work in the following industries: aerospace product and parts manufacturing, natural gas distribution and scientific research and development.
+The best-compensated mechanics work in the metropolitan areas of San Francisco, Detroit and Fairbanks, Alaska.

 After earning a high school degree or its equivalent, prospective auto mechanics should seek additional training to make themselves more marketable to employers.
 Many employers prefer to hire a service tech who has completed a training program at a vocational school or postsecondary learning institution.
 Typically, service technicians undergo on-the-job training as part of a formal education program.
-After gaining two to five years of hands-on experience, these newcomers become fully-fledged technicians.
-They typically begin as trainee techs, technician’s helpers, or lubrication workers, and learn virtually every type of repair in a one- to two-year time frame.
+After gaining two to five years of hands-on experience, these newcomers become fully fledged technicians.
+They typically begin as trainee techs, technician’s helpers or lubrication workers and learn virtually every type of repair in a one- to two-year time frame.
 To boost future job prospects – both opportunities and pay – newly hired auto technicians should seek industry certification once they are brought on board.